home-assistant/addons/letsencrypt/DOCS.md

     simply_api_key: DSHJdsjh2812872sahj
   ```

-The `simply_account_name` is the Simply.com account-number (Sxxxxxx) and the `simply_api_key` is the API-KEY for the specific account.
+The simply_account_name is the Simply.com account number (Sxxxxxx), and the simply_api_key is the specific account's API key.
-The API-Key assigned to your Simply.com account can be found in your Simply.com Control panel.
+The API key assigned to your Simply.com account can be found in your Simply.com Control panel.

 </details>